nicholasdille/dille.name/_posts/2016/2016-06-21-running-minecraft-in-a-windows-container-using-docker.md

 RUN del c:\jre-8u91-windows-x64.exe
 ```

 As you can see from the code above I decided to use the `ADD` instruction to download the Java installation package.
 This does not require the container to have internet access.
 Note that the Dockerfile comes with a [script called `docker-build.cmd`](https://github.com/nicholasdille/docker/blob/master/java/docker-build.cmd) which is responsible for building the container image using `docker build`.
 It also takes care of tagging the image because right now it used Java 1.8.0u91 (tagged as 8u91 as well as latest).
-When a new patch is released you can easily update the Dockerfile and the build script.
+When a new patch is released you can easily update the Dockerfile and the build script.-->

+**Important note:** The `Dockerfile` included above displays outdated code for this image.
+But due to recent enhancements, please inspect the [repository for my Java image](https://github.com/nicholasdille/docker/tree/master/java).

 ## Adding Minecraft ...
 Not!